virtuallypassedsmartsparrow/StringArt/README.md

 # StringArt

-This project converts images into string art by arranging nails in a pattern on a canvas and guiding a single thread to create the artwork.
+This project converts images into string art by guiding a single thread around nails along the edges of a canvas.
 The project includes four scripts, each designed to process images with different canvas shapes and color formats.

 ## How It Works